Create an agent with Copilot Studio

 1. Open a new browser tab and download the expenses policy document file from https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx, saving it locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.

-2. Return to the browser tab for Copilot Studio, and close the Test your copilot pane to see the page more easily, then select the Knowledge tab to see the knowledge sources defined in your copilot (currently there should be none).
+2. Return to the browser tab for Copilot Studio, and close the Test your agent pane to see the page more easily, then select the Knowledge tab to see the knowledge sources defined in your agent (currently there should be none).

 Screenshot of the Knowledge page in Copilot Studio.

-3. Select + Add knowledge, and note the multiple types of knowledge source that you can add to your copilot.
+3. Select + Add knowledge, and note the multiple types of knowledge source that you can add to your agent.

 Screenshot of available Knowledge sources in Copilot Studio.